Tuesday, May 31, 2016

 ANGEL MEDITATION

 Michael, whose name means "Who is like God," guards the children of Israel.
 Gabriel ("God is my strength”) lends us strength and courage.
 Uriel ("God is my light") lights our way through the darkness.
 Raphael ("God heals”) is responsible for our physical and emotional well being.
-The Shekhinah is God's "female side," God's nurturing aspect, envisioned as a woman with white wings, hovering over the bed like a canopy.
+The Shekhinah is God's "female side," God's nurturing aspect, which we may envision as a woman with white wings, hovering over the bed like a canopy.

 One recites (or chants) the following: